About Finance for Peace

 We believe that peace, like climate, is a fundamental building block for economic growth and all other SDGs.
 Making this work is not easy, but the opportunity of getting it right is enormous: the market for green bonds has grown from zero to over one trillion dollars in 10 years.
 The objective of the Finance for Peace initiative is to facilitate a similar outcome for peace bonds.
 We believe that bringing finance and peace together could unlock immense untapped value for sustainable development and peace.

-One way the initiative plans to do this is to set up a standards board to create standards for peace bonds so that the market is protected from the risks of “peacewashing”.
-Finance for Peace will also create an industry association to increase awareness, including by attending conferences, conducting research and training to help grow both the demand and supply sides of the market.
+At the same time, it is critical standards, norms and guidance are created so the market is protected from the risk of “peacewashing.”
+Finance for Peace will also create an industry association to increase awareness, supportive networks, shared understanding and guidance to help grow both the demand and supply sides of the market.

-The Head of Partnerships will report to the Executive Director of the Finance for Peace initiative once that position is filled in Q2/Q3 2023.
-It is envisaged the Finance for Peace initiative will be initially hosted by Interpeace, after which it will become a fully independent entity.
+The Head of Standards and Market Intelligence will report to the Executive Director of the Finance for Peace initiative once that position is filled.
+The Head of Standards and Market Intelligence will also closely collaborate with actors in the peacebuilding and development sector located internationally and specifically in fragile and conflict-affected settings.
+The Finance for Peace initiative is hosted by Interpeace in an incubation phase after which it will become a fully independent non-for-profit entity.

 Duties and Responsibilities

-The Head of Partnerships coordinates closely with the Head of Standards and Market Intelligence, Policy Officers and Communications Adviser to ensure that coherent and strategic programme-wide partnership engagement is anchored in all aspects of the initiative’s implementation.
-The role-holder also heavily interacts with external stakeholders.
+The Head of Standard and Market Intelligence coordinates closely with the Head of Policy and Partnerships, Policy Officers and Communications Adviser to ensure that Pillar 1 and 2 outcomes are rightly reflected, anchored and well-communicated throughout all aspects of the initiative’s implementation.

 Candidates with relevant qualifications, experience, and fluency in English are invited to apply.
 Relevant experience and qualifications may include:

-Qualified candidates are invited to submit their application no later than 29 March 2023, via the following link: Head of Partnership, Finance for Peace
+Qualified candidates are invited to submit their application no later than 18 May 2023, via the following link: